 There has been widespread concern, however, at the lack of clarity surrounding these decisions by insurance firms, with many claimants believing they are perfectly entitled to receive compensation under their policy.

 The Financial Conduct Authority (FCA) has sought legal clarity from insurers for businesses claiming against their business interruption insurance.
 In September 2020, the FCA won a vital test case in the High Court which now means insurers are having to pay out on a multitude of these claims which were originally refused.
-Claim Experts team of commercial solicitors can assist you and your business if you believe you have been wrongly refused a pay-out by your insurer.
+Claim Experts team of commercial advisors can assist you and your business if you believe you have been wrongly refused a pay-out by your insurer.

 Business Interruption Insurance is a type of insurance that is designed to cover businesses from any financial loss as a result of a disaster.
 Normally, this disaster may present itself in the form of a flood or fire, but the insurance can cover much more than this.